Personal websites & portfolios

 Make sure you're inside your project folder in the terminal, then type claude and press Enter to start Claude Code.

 When Claude Code starts working on a task, it will ask for your permission before it creates any files or runs commands on your computer.
 You'll see a prompt asking you to "Allow" or "Deny" each action.
-This is a safety feature and a good feature, as it means that Claude can't make changes without your approval.
+This is a good safety feature, as it means that Claude can't make changes without your approval.

 For now, you can safely allow Claude to create and edit files.
 Just read what it's asking to do before you hit accept.
 If you're ever unsure, you can deny the action and ask Claude to explain what it's trying to do.